Boot (torture)

 The term boot refers to a family of instruments of torture and interrogation variously designed to cause crushing injuries to the foot and/or leg.
 The boot has taken many forms in various places and times.
 Common varieties include the Spanish boot (sometimes referred to as "scarpines") and the Malay boot.
 One type was made of four pieces of narrow wooden board nailed together.
 The boards were measured to fit the victim's leg.
 Once the leg was enclosed, wedges would be hammered between the boards, creating pressure.
 The pressure would be increased until the victim confessed or lost consciousness.
-Newer variants have included iron vises—sometimes armed with spikes—that squeezed feet and metal frames employed red-hot.
-John Spreul is reported to have been tortured with two different boots.
-In general, the boot was a mechanically-clever torture device and was widely employed throughout Europe to extract information.